-The Zurich Services Corporation Zurich Resilience Solutions | Risk Engineering 1299 Zurich Way Schaumburg Illinois 60196-1056
+The Zurich Services Corporation Zurich Resilience Soilutions | Risk Engineering 1299 Zurich Way, Schaumburg Illinois 60196-1056 800 982 5964 www.zurichna.com

-This is a general description of services such as risk engineering or risk management services provided by Zurich Resilience Solutions, which is part of the Commercial Insurance business of Zurich Insurance Group and does not represent or alter any insurance policy or service agreement.
-Such services are provided to qualified customers by affiliates of Zurich Insurance Company Ltd, including but not limited to Zurich American Insurance Company, 1299 Zurich Way, Schaumburg, IL 60196, USA, and The Zurich Services Corporation, 1299 Zurich Way, Schaumburg, IL 60196, USA.
+This is a general description of services such as risk engineering or risk management services by Zurich Resilience Solutions which is part of the Commercial Insurance business of Zurich Insurance Group and does not represent or alter any insurance policy or service agreement.
+Such services are provided to qualified customers by affiliated companies of Zurich Insurance Company Ltd, including but not limited to Zurich American Insurance Company, 1299 Zurich Way, Schaumburg, IL 60196, USA, The Zurich Services Corporation, 1299 Zurich Way, Schaumburg, IL 60196, USA, Zurich Insurance plc, Zurich House, Ballsbridge Park, Dublin 4, Ireland, Zurich Commercial Services (Europe) GmbH, Platz der Einheit, 2, 60327 Germany, Zurich Management Services Limited, The Zurich Centre, 3000b Parkway, Whiteley, Fareham, Hampshire, PO15 7JZ, U.K., Zurich Insurance Company Ltd, Mythenquai 2, 8002 Zurich, Switzerland, Zurich Australian Insurance Limited, ABN 13 000 296 640, Australia.

 The opinions expressed herein are those of Zurich Resilience Solutions as of the date of the release and are subject to change without notice.
 This document has been produced solely for informational purposes.
 All information contained in this document has been compiled and obtained from sources believed to be reliable and credible but no representation or warranty, express or implied, is made by Zurich Insurance Company Ltd or any of its affiliated companies (Zurich Insurance Group) as to their accuracy or completeness.
 This document is not intended to be legal, underwriting, financial, investment or any other type of professional advice.
 Zurich Insurance Group disclaims any and all liability whatsoever resulting from the use of or reliance upon this document.
 Nothing express or implied in this document is intended to create legal relations between the reader and any member of Zurich Insurance Group.

-Certain statements in this document are forward-looking statements, including, but not limited to, statements that are predictions of or indicate future events, trends, plans, developments or objectives.
+Certain statements in this document are forward-looking statements, including, but not limited to, statements that are predictions of or indicate future events, trends, plans, developments, or objectives.
 Undue reliance should not be placed on such statements because, by their nature, they are subject to known and unknown risks and uncertainties and can be affected by numerous unforeseeable factors.
 The subject matter of this document is also not tied to any specific service offering or an insurance product nor will it ensure coverage under any insurance policy.

+This document may not be distributed or reproduced either in whole, or in part, without prior written permission of Zurich Insurance Company Ltd, Mythenquai 2, 8002 Zurich, Switzerland.
 No member of Zurich Insurance Group accepts any liability for any loss arising from the use or distribution of this document.
 This document does not constitute an offer or an invitation for the sale or purchase of securities in any jurisdiction.

-In the United States, risk engineering and risk management services are provided by The Zurich Services Corporation.
+In the United States, Risk Engineering services are provided by The Zurich Services Corporation.
+Zurich Resilience Solutions.

-© 2025 The Zurich Services Corporation.
+© 2024 The Zurich Services Corporation.
 All rights reserved.